uoguelph-mlrg/confidence_estimation/README.md

 ### Training

 Train a model with a confidence estimator with `train.py`.
+During training you can use visdom to see a histogram of confidence estimates from the test set.

 | Args 	| Options 	| Description 	|
 |---------|--------|----------------------------------------------------|